 A. NIPSCO's Case-In-Chief.
-NIPSCO presented the testimony and exhibits of Alison M. Becker, Manager of Regulatory Policy; Jennifer L. Shikany, Director of Regulatory Accounting; and Robert V. Mooney, Vice President of Engineering and Construction - Gas, for NiSource Corporate Services Company.
+NIPSCO presented the testimony and exhibits of Alison M. Becker, Manager of Regulatory Policy; Jennifer L. Shikany, Director of Regulatory

+Accounting; and Robert V. Mooney, Vice President of Engineering and Construction - Gas, for NiSource Corporate Services Company.

+Ms. Becker testified that as required by Ind.
+Code § 8-1-39-9, NIPSCO's currently approved 7-Year Gas Plan (Exhibit Gas Plan Update-6 (Redacted)) and NIPSCO's proposed updated 7-Year Gas Plan (Plan Update-7) (Exhibit Gas Plan Update-7 (Redacted)) were attached to the Verified Petition initiating this Cause.
-Ms. Becker testified all of the TDSIC projects included for recovery in this filing were or will be undertaken for the purpose of safety, reliability, system modernization or economic development and the rural gas extensions projects were undertaken for the purpose of extending gas service in rural areas.
-She testified that none of these projects were included in NIPSCO's rate base in Cause No. 43894.
-Ms. Becker explained that NIPSCO requests approval of the projects designated in Plan Update-7 that are included for recovery in the proposed TDSIC-7 factors.

-Ms. Becker indicated that pursuant to Ind.
-Code § 8-1-39-9(c), NIPSCO has not filed a TDSIC petition within nine months after the date on which the Commission issued an order changing its basic rates and charges.
-In addition, she testified that pursuant to Ind.
+Ms. Becker testified all of the TDSIC projects included for recovery in this filing were or will be undertaken for the purpose of safety, reliability, system modernization or economic development as required by Ind.
+Code § 8-1-39-2 and the Rural Gas Extensions projects were undertaken for the purpose of extending gas service in rural areas.
+She testified that in conformance with Ind.
+Code § 8-1-39-2, none of the projects included for recovery in the proposed TDSIC-7 factors were included in NIPSCO's rate base in Cause No. 43894.
+Ms. Becker explained that pursuant to Ind.
+Code § 8-1-39-9, NIPSCO is requesting approval of all of the projects designated in Plan Update-7 that are included for recovery in the proposed TDSIC-7 factors.
+She testified that pursuant to Ind.
+Code § 8-1-39-9(e), NIPSCO intends to file a petition for the timely recovery of its TDSIC costs approximately once every six (6) months (March and September).
+Ms. Becker testified that pursuant to Ind.
+Code § 8-1-39-9(c), NIPSCO has not filed a petition within nine (9) months after the date on which the Commission issued an order changing its basic rates and charges.
+Ms. Becker testified that pursuant to Ind.
 Code § 8-1-39-9(d), NIPSCO intends to petition the Commission for review of its basic rates and charges before the expiration of its approved 7-Year Gas Plan.